 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

-When a child starts, we arrange settling in sessions for you and your child, these are organised based on the individual needs of the family and offer a gradual introduction, the first few settling in sessions will involve you staying and playing with your child while they become familiar with their surroundings and key person, then gradually increasing the time that you leave your child for.
+When a child starts, we arrange settling in sessions for your child, these are organised based on the individual needs of the family and offer a gradual introduction, the first few settling in sessions will involve your child becoming familiar with their surroundings and key person.
 Within the welcome pack you are able to give us information about what your child can already do, their interests, likes and dislikes, the key person can use this as a starting point and plan activities specifically tailored to your child.
 We work with each individual family and outer agencies if required to ensure that appropriate equipment and care is in place to make transitions as smooth as possible.
 When transitioning to school teachers from the receiving schools where possible will visit to meet the children, find out about them and their needs and development.
 We are closely linked with our main feeder school and if possible staff will take children on a walk to the school, children on occasions will visit the school for an assembly or to use the facilities.
-If a child has additional needs and requires extra support with transitions, the Senco will liaise with schools to work out the best possible strategies to support the child.
+If a child has additional needs and requires extra support with transitions, the Inclusion Officer will liaise with schools to work out the best possible strategies to support the child.
 Information is shared with schools that is relevant to transition, ie learning journey, the Key person will write transition reports for all transitions.

 - How are the setting's/school's/college's resources allocated and matched to children's/young people's special educational needs?